outlearn-content/angular/modules/concepts.md

 What changed?

-First, there is a new JavaScript file that contains a <a name="controller">controller</a>.
+First, there is a new JavaScript file that contains a controller.
 More exactly, the file contains a constructor function that creates the actual controller instance.
 The purpose of controllers is to expose variables and functionality to expressions and directives.